The Juilliard Experiment: Synopsis

 The film follows Verdier, a French painter trained in the Chinese classical painting and calligraphy tradition, at her residency at Juilliard, and her painting to live Juilliard faculty and students playing in her studio or their classes or tutorials.
 They include composer and pianist Philip Lasser improvising, cellist Darrett Adkins playing, the Chair of Voice Edith Wiens working with Verdier, and a jazz band featuring Kenny Barron improvising in Verdier's residency studio.
-William Christie conduct a group of students and Wiens works with a contralto opera student in other classrooms with Verdier in attendance.
+William Christie conduct a group of students and Wiens works with the contralto Avery Amereau in other classrooms with Verdier in attendance.

 Archival photos shows Verdier's grandfather who was a composer.
 In the film, she expressed an artistic debt to him, saying "He definitely gave me this taste for invention, for exploration and the enjoyment of connection with music."
 There are also archival photos of Verdier and her training with Master Huang in Chongqing, China.

 With her husband under her paper and glass, Verdier interprets the live music in her studio or a classroom drawing from a variety of pens or homemade brushes.
 In the residency studio, after each composition, the musicians marvel at the finish work and talk about elements in the music that they had just played that they see in it.
 The film follows Verdier back to her Chambly studio, on the edge of the Vexin region.
 She prepares her “Walking Paintings” series to Philip Lasser, who came over from New York especially.

 The Juilliard Experiment touches on the themes of painting's parallel relationship to music, music's influence on and the importance of the breath in the creative act.
 T magazine's Hettie Judah wrote "In working alongside musicians, Verdier hoped to shake herself of mental habits built up over 30 years of work."
 Kidel on the film's website describes the film's narrative as Verdier "gradually freeing herself."